 Get familiar with the easy to travel routes in your neighbourhood.
-Be aware of the locations of curbs that do not have curb cuts or streets that do not have sidewalks so you can avoid these routes.
+Avoid routes that do not have curb cuts or streets that do not have sidewalks.

 Plan ahead and allow yourself plenty of time.
 You may need to take an alternative route if unforeseen circumstances arise, such as closed sidewalks or construction.